 - paper trimmer

 Download the two free template files here.
 Open the files in MS Word or Mac Pages and add your table numbers and seating arrangements.
 The curved text at the top of the templates that says “seating chart” and “table” cannot be changed, so plan for this if you are theming your tables rather than using traditional numbers.
 I’ve used the fonts Edwardian Script and Garamond, which should both be loaded onto your computer already.

 Print the table numbers on standard 8.5 x 11” cardstock.
-The seating chart prints on 11 x 17” cardstock, so you may have to make a run to Kinkos or your local copy shop to print this on a larger format printer.
+The seating chart prints with the best results on 11″ x 17” cardstock, so you may have to make a run to Kinkos or your local copy shop to print this on a larger format printer.

 Both files print in black and white, so change out the paper color to match your wedding.
 I’ve used cream paper.

 And, presto!
 The seating chart is ready to be hung.